Certified Solar & Energy Systems Training

 The course covers electrical and mechanical integration of PV systems, grid connection requirements, commissioning procedures, and fault diagnosis.
 Students will also study key regulations and standards, including the IET Wiring Regulations (BS 7671), MCS standards, and health and safety legislation relevant to PV installation.
 This foundational knowledge enables students to understand both the theoretical and regulatory framework for safe, efficient, and compliant solar PV system deployment.

 On completion, students will be competent in designing, installing, and commissioning small-scale solar PV systems in line with MCS and industry standards.
 They will be able to carry out site assessments, select appropriate system components, configure arrays, and perform mechanical and electrical installation tasks.
 Students will demonstrate practical skills in testing, commissioning, and maintaining PV systems, ensuring safety and compliance with relevant standards.
-The course will result in a Level 3 City & Guilds 2922 and 2923 qualification, recognised by the industry and enabling progression to work on MCS-certified installations or as part of retrofit and low-carbon energy projects.

 What will the course lead on to?